GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 1. Load a file.
 Take a look at the [intro](GUI_intro.md#specifying-an-analysis-file) section on how to do so.

-2. Pay attention to view to MUs first, using the `View MUs` button (we explained this button in the [intro](GUI_intro.md) chapter).
+2. Pay attention to view the MUs first, using the `View MUs` button (we explained this button in the [intro](GUI_intro.md) chapter).
 The MUs will be sorted anyways, but without viewing them you won't see what is happening.

 3. On the left hand side in the main window of the GUI, you can find the `Sort MUs` button.
 It is located in row three, column two.
 Once you press the button, the MUs will be sorted.